Friday, November 28, 2014

 And then it starts.

-Across the street a concrete truck and a concrete pumper truck pull into in the seldom-used school basketball court.
-Several months ago the local government in conjunction with school administrators decided the basketball court needed a covered dome, and now the construction has started.
+Across the street, a concrete truck and a concrete pumper truck pull into the seldom-used school basketball court.
+Several months ago, the local government, in conjunction with school administrators, decided the basketball court needed a covered dome, and now the construction has started.
 Two sets of air brakes sigh, the hydraulic mechanism starts up as the pumper truck extends its four-sectioned boom out over the length of the basketball court.
 Nope.
 Too great a distance to be efficient.
 The operator retracts the pumping mechanism and moves the truck closer.
 Okay, let's try again.
-More noise and shouts as the crew positions the pump's spout and begin spewing concrete into numerous foundation forms.
+More noise and shouts as the crew positions the pump's spout and begins spewing concrete into numerous foundation forms.

 Beep, beep, beep, beep.